 - Admit only patients the program can adequately treat given medical and nursing resources

 - Maintain accreditation by Joint Commission or CARF, meeting or exceeding the eating disorder specific accreditation standards

 RESIDENTIAL EATING DISORDER TREATMENT ACCREDITATION

-The REDC Standards Committee has also been working with the AED Credentialing Task Force to partner with an accreditation agency to implement the AED Credentialing Task Force CLINICAL PRACTICE RECOMMENDATIONS FOR RESIDENTIAL AND INPATIENT EATING DISORDER TREATMENT.
+REDC worked with the leader of the AED Credentialing Task Force to partner with an accreditation agency to implement the AED Credentialing Task Force CLINICAL PRACTICE RECOMMENDATIONS FOR RESIDENTIAL AND INPATIENT EATING DISORDER TREATMENT.
 Two accreditation agencies have incorporated these eating disorder standards into their accreditation programs, The Joint Commission and the Commission on Accreditation of Rehabilitative Facilities (CARF).
 All REDC members are accredited by CARF or Joint Commission.